cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 ## Serve real-time predictions

-We can use `curl` to test our prediction service:
+You can use `curl` to test your prediction service:

 ```bash
 $ curl http://***.amazonaws.com/iris-classifier \